 Unique Features: Color coding, structured historical framework, minimal lesson time, maximal student engagement.

 What is included with Teacher Start-up Materials?

-Milestones of Music History Timeline from 1600-2025 showing color-coded musical periods and stickers to indicate events in American history, a musical term and one best-known composer associated with each period, along with space for student’s own name.
+Milestones of Music History Timeline from 1600-2025 showing color-coded musical periods and stickers to indicate events in American history, a musical term and one well-best-known composer associated with each period, along with space for student’s own name.

 Timeline of Composers B/w Timeline ready to be color-coded by periods.

 Four Period Detail Charts Each chart, Baroque, Classical, Romantic and 20th Century, is an 11 X 17″ fold-out in the color of that period and is ready for the addition of the accompanying labels showing images of 30 composers and the names/life dates of well-known composers of each period.

 2) Teacher Download Packet: 19 pages of full color, reproducible materials sized to fit in a 1/2-inch view binder for reference, including. . .